-For as long as I can remember, I’ve added salt to any pot of water I’m boiling.
+For as long as I can remember, I’ve added salt while I boil any pot of water.
 It doesn’t matter if I’m making pasta, potatoes, or pierogies — step one has always been tossing in salt.
 I saw my mom do it, she probably saw her mom do the same, and it became so ingrained in me that I never even questioned it.
 Well, until now, that is.

 According to the old wives’ tale, adding salt makes water boil faster.
 As anyone who’s waited on those bubbles to appear knows, it can feel like forever.
 It’s even worse than waiting on your oven to preheat.
 At least that meal prep doesn’t require you to keep an eye on it.
 (Yeah, yeah, we’ve all heard that a watched pot never boils, but let’s be real, everyone breaks that rule.)
 After sprinkling salt in a pot of water for about the millionth time in my life, I finally started to wonder if it actually made any difference.